ok-steve/ok-steve.github.io/src/code/2019-06-19-base-styles.md

      * 5. Prevent adjustments of font size after orientation changes in
      *    IE on Windows Phone and in iOS.
      * 6. Breaks words to prevent overflow in all browsers (opinionated).
-     * 7. Add border box sizing in all browsers (opinionated).
-     * 8. Use the default user interface font in all browsers (opinionated).
+     * 7. Use the default user interface font in all browsers (opinionated).
      */

     html {